awsomearvinder/resume/resume.typ

 #resume_heading("Projects")
 #project_item(
   name: "Code Forge",
-  skills: "Node.JS, Svelte, Git",
+  skills: "Git, Rust, htmx",
   date: "2023 - Present",
-  [A code forge like GitHub, based on a more Gerrit/Phabricator like rebase workflow.], [Uses Svelte for UI, Rest API for interacting with the Git Storage Manager written in rust.], )
+  [A code forge like GitHub, based on a more Gerrit/Phabricator like rebase workflow.], [Used to use Svelte for UI, Rest API for interacting with the Git Storage Manager written in rust.], [Moved over to htmx + rust backend],
-#project_item(
-  name: "pcparadise discord bot",
-  skills: "Python, Asynchronous Programming, SQLite",
-  date: "2023 - 2024",
-  [A discord bot made for a discord server with over 15,000 members.], [Uses Python and asyncio, along with sqlite for it's datastore.], [A collaborative effort, with multiple contributors.], [Implemented linting and formatting checks in Github CI.]
 )
-#project_item(
-  name: "remarkable-zotero-sync",
-  skills: "REST, Rust",
-  date: "2025 - Present",
-  [A WIP tool that reverse engineers remarkable's API, and syncs content from zotero to Remarkable] )
 #project_item(
   name: "ebpf-clat",